Hypertext Markup Language (HTML) is the language that we use to build websites.

-HTML is also an incredibly valuable skill for startups, entrepreneurs and business owners who have their own website.
+Whether you’re a non-technical founder or not, HTML is an incredibly valuable skill for startups, entrepreneurs and business owners who have their own website.
 Which is pretty much all business owners in this day and age.

 And as we all know, kids are learning this stuff in primary school, which is why we also have your back if you’re a school teacher looking to learn to code.